Café & Kosmos in Munich — Bringing the Universe to the Pub

 These and other topics will be discussed in the relaxed atmosphere of a pub once a month on a weekday.
 The duration of the discussions will be about one hour.

 This format is of course not new: in many cities in the world such events are organised, with great success.
 In autumn 2009, a pilot scheme took place in Garching, with five events, each attended by about 60 to 70 people.
 The resonance was excellent and encouraged us to make this a regular event in the centre of Munich.

-The first of these events will take place on 31 May 2010 and then on 5 July 2010, with themes, respectively, about the Large Hadron Collider and exoplanets.
+The first of these events took place on 31 May 2010 and then on 5 July 2010, with themes, respectively, about the Large Hadron Collider and exoplanets.
 Following this, the discussions will take place every first Monday of the month.
 Later themes will be announced as soon as possible.

 After over a year at Café Jasmin, the Café & Kosmos discussions now take place at Vereinsheim, Occamstr.
-8, 80802 München, near Münchener Freiheit.
+8, 80802 Munich, near Münchener Freiheit.
 Entrance is free.
-The discussions will be held in German.
+The discussions are held in German.